panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 Let's explore how to make arrow functions concise and straightforward to read.
 Plus I'll describe some tricky shortening cases to be aware of.

-## 1. Base extended syntax
+## 1. Full syntax

-An arrow function declaration in its extended version consists of:
+An arrow function declaration in its full version consists of:

 * a pair of parentheses with the params enumerated `(param1, param2)`
 * followed by an arrow `=>`